-To read the blog in French, click here.
+To read the blog in French, please click here.

 “We are so happy.
 We are so excited.
 We are so thankful that TCVs can be safely and effectively co-administered with routine childhood immunizations.
 In countries like Burkina Faso, with a high prevalence of typhoid, too many children suffer each year.”
 Dr Sirima.